-ORDERING THE DOCKET: Chambers may set their own docket.
+ORDERING THE DOCKET: Chambers may set their own agenda.

-- 228 At Region and State, all legislation intended for that portion of Congress may be altered by a - 229 two-thirds vote, but no new legislation (beyond a resolution of appreciation) may be introduced - to the chamber.
+- 228 At Region and State, all legislation intended for that portion of Congress may be altered by a - two-thirds vote, but no new legislation (beyond a resolution of appreciation) may be introduced - to the chamber. - 231 Invitational tournament hosts are not prohibited from using UIL Region and State legislation at - their meets.

-- Invitational tournament hosts are not prohibited from using UIL Region and State legislation at their meets. - LENGTH OF DEBATE: The length of debate on each piece of legislation may be set in the rules of the day.
-When no one seeks the floor for debate, the parliamentarian may prompt the presiding officer to ask the chamber if they are "ready for the question," at which point, if there is no objection, voting may commence on the legislation itself. - TIME: Times are absolute in Congress.
+- LENGTH OF DEBATE: The length of debate on each piece of legislation may be set in the rules of the day.
+When no one seeks the floor for debate, the parliamentarian may prompt the - presiding officer to ask the chamber if they are "ready for the question," at which point, if there is no objection, voting may commence on the legislation itself. - TIME: Times are absolute in Congress.
 They can neither be diminished, nor increased by a vote of the chamber. - Thus, the first affirmative (author/sponsor) has three minutes to speak on the question, followed by a two-minute question and answer period.
 If, for instance, the speaker only uses 2 minutes and 30 seconds of his/her speaking time, the remaining 30 seconds does NOT accrue to his/her question and answer period the first affirmative and negative speaker receives only those two minutes. - After the first affirmative and negative speakers have spoken, subsequent speakers will have 3 minutes to speak on the topic and a 1 - minute question and answer period. - One legislator may NOT yield any portion of his/her time to another legislator, except to ask a question as provided above. - RECOGNIZING MEMBERS OF THE CHAMBER: Members must speak only after being recognized by the presiding officer.
-Members should be addressed formally as Congresswoman, Congressman, or Representative when addressing another member of the chamber. - At the Region and State Contests, when legislation is first placed in order by a main motion, the presiding officer will call for the author of the legislation.
+Members should be addressed formally as Representative when addressing another member of the chamber.
+At Region and State Contests, pre-set speech precedence charts may be used.
+At the regional level, use of such shall be approved by the Regional Congress committee.
+At the state level, approval shall be by State Tournament officials. - At the Region and State Contests, when legislation is first placed in order by a main motion, the presiding officer will call for the author of the legislation.
 Until precedence and recency (defined below) can be established, s/he may choose whomsoever s/he pleases, giving attention to geography of the chamber.
 That is, s/he should not choose only from one location of the chamber or from one school known to him/her or from one conference known to him/her. - If two or more contestants wish to speak that have previously spoken, the precedence rules below will apply in selecting the contestant that has precedence: - As speakers are recognized, the presiding officer shall record that the legislator has spoken and in what order.
 Once a portion of the chamber has spoken, the presiding officer, when recognizing speakers, shall recognize those who have not spoken or who have spoken the fewest times (precedence).
 If all legislators seeking to speak have the same number of speeches previously, that legislator who has spoken earliest shall be recognized first (recency). - Questions shall be recognized on recency. - During any session, precedence/recency should not reset, to ensure that all students in a chamber have an equal opportunity to speak.
-Precedence/Recency will be reset when a new session begins. - A member of the chamber speaking on the wrong side, that is, speaking on the affirmative when they should have spoken on the negative or who speaks on the wrong legislation shall receive no points for that speech, but the speech will be recorded for the purpose of precedence and recency.
+Precedence/Recency will be reset when a new session begins.

+• A member of the chamber speaking on the wrong side, that is, speaking on the affirmative when they should have spoken on the negative or who speaks on the wrong legislation shall receive no points for that speech, but the speech will be recorded for the purpose of precedence and recency.